Hangzhou Travel Guide

 How to Get to Hangzhou

 Hangzhou has an extensive transportation network connected all over China.
-You'll find it very easy to get there from nearby cities, such as Shanghai, Suzhou, Ningbo, Nanjing, Huangshan…
+You'll find it very easy to get there from nearby cities, such as Shanghai, Suzhou, Ningbo, Nanjing, and Huangshan…

 - Read more on Travel to Hangzhou from Nearby Cities.